40+ Amazing Email Popup Examples [+Why They Work]

 This email popup kinda looks like a desktop one, right?
 Yet, it's very easy to read and close.
 Love how the brand reinforces their mission in the headline here.

-This email popup from Christy Dawn makes the most of the limited space that’s available.
+This email popup from Brooklinen makes the most of the limited space that’s available.
 See how they listed all the benefits?

 The colors are also great: subtle and on-brand.